 About Str:::lab Studio

-Str:::lab Studio is a browser-based SQL Studio that connects to any Flink SQL Gateway.
+Str:::lab Studio is a browser-based SQL IDE that connects directly to any Apache Flink SQL Gateway.
 It provides a complete development, monitoring, and administration experience — without the overhead of a full platform deployment.
-Works with local Docker, Kubernetes, and any self-hosted Flink cluster.
+Works with local Docker, Kubernetes, and any self-hosted or managed Flink cluster.

 What it is

-Streaming data engineers and platform teams who want a proper IDE experience for Apache Flink SQL — query editing, live result streaming, real-time job monitoring, checkpoint tracking, and professional reporting — all from a browser.
+Streaming data engineers and platform teams who want a proper IDE experience for Apache Flink SQL — query editing, live result streaming, real-time job monitoring, checkpoint tracking, ML inference pipelines, and professional reporting.

 Open source